A 3-watt red

 link near the bottom of this page.

-below may be somewhat dated, but the basic theory and many
+pages below may be somewhat dated, but the basic theory

 Modulated